parts

 3:-1 # Forth part until second to last.

-You can get the allowed range by using the -m / --max option.
+You can get the allowed range by using the -m / --max option, the range itself is going to be omitted.

 echo "ABC" | parts 1: -m